marcelpoelstra/Plot_Vmaf_improved/README.md

 This version improves on :

-- Being agnostic for the destinctive field for 4k and hd in the EasyVmaf output.
+- Being agnostic for the distinctive field for 4k and hd in the EasyVmaf output.
-- Using the Mean and Harmonic mean values from the EasyVmaf JSON output instead of recalculating them.
+- Using the Mean and Harmonic mean values from the EasyVmaf JSON output instead of recalculating
 - Introducing .50 and .99 percentile in the histogram
 - Creating a 5 point grid on the plots, being in line with the JND of 5 points with VMAF measures